AnimalGenomicsETH/Reference_assembly_choice/README.md

 1. Alignment pipeline and mapping statistics

 Snakemake workflow developed for aligning the raw data to the reference genome and retrieving the main mapping statistics from the aligned files.
-The workflow can be seen [here](Alignment_Coverage)
+The workflow can be seen [here](/Alignment)

-2. Sequence variant genotyping and variant statistics
+2. Sequence variant genotyping, variant calling and imputation

-Snakemake and bash workflows developed for variant genotyping can be seen [here](Variant_calling).
+Snakemake and bash workflows developed for variant genotyping can be seen [here](/Variant_calling).
 Separate pipelines are developed for the following sections:

 * Haplotype caller
 * Joing genotyping
-* Filtration and imputation
+* Variant filtration and imputation

 ---------------------------------------